canonical/cloud-init/doc/rtd/topics/debugging.rst

     # Block until cloud-init completes and verify from --long that the proper
     # datasource was detected.
 Errors would show up in --long
     ssh ubuntu@$CI_VM_IP -- cloud-init status --wait --long
-    # Make sure hostname was set properly to SRU-worked...
+    # Make sure hostname was set properly to SRU-worked-<cloud name>
     ssh ubuntu@$CI_VM_IP -- hostname
     # Check for any errors or warnings in cloud-init logs.
 (This should produce no output if successful.)
     ssh ubuntu@$CI_VM_IP -- grep Trace "/var/log/cloud-init*"